johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 The concurrency proposals initially also included the concept of deadlines, which co-operate with task cancellation in the task runtime.

-Distributed actors as well as Swift Distributed Tracing

 > This pattern is well-known and has proven most useful as proven by its wide application in effectively _all_ distributed Go systems, where the `Context` type automatically carries a deadline value, and automatically causes cancellation of a context if the deadline is exceeded.

 Example use-case: